Suzanne Giraud: Works

-The orchestra is an area that she knows well, as she was part of various ensembles as a violist from a very early age.
-She learned balance with the other orchestra sections, the strings of course, and also winds, woodwinds, brass, percussion, as well as understanding the work of the conductor.
+She is familiar with orchestral instrumentation, having taken part in various ensembles as a violist from a very early age.
+She learned balance with the other orchestra sections, the strings, and also winds, woodwinds, brass, percussion, as well as understanding the work of the conductor.

 She also has a predilection for voice.
 She deciphered the piano parts at the same time as the voice parts, encouraged to sing herself by her deciphering teacher.
 With one of her sisters, she performed most of the Lieder of Franz Schubert, Robert Schumann, Hugo Wolf, Johannes Brahms, helped by her practice of German.

-Rewards
+Awards

 Her works have received several awards: